-Unlike the toilet in your house which uses four to seven gallons of water per flush, a Hand or pedal flush recreational vehicle uses two to three quarts to save water and space.
+Unlike the toilet in your house which uses four to seven gallons of water per flush, a recreational vehicle uses two to three quarts to save water and space.
 When insufficient water is used during flushing, waste materials may not evacuate properly from drain lines to tank, causing "clogging" in pipe.